UniversalDependencies/docs/_id/index.md

   * [obl:agent]() for agents of passive verbs
   * [obl:tmod]() for head of time-related noun phrases that depend on a `VERB/ADJ`.
 For example, in _**Kali ini** saya setuju._ "**This time** I agree.", _kali ini_ "this time" describes the predicate _setuju_ "agree", and the head of this noun phrase, _kali_ "time", will be annotated as the dependent of _setuju_ "agree" with the deprel `obl:tmod`

-* Indonesian PUD uses 32 of 37 main dependency relation defined in UD v2.
-The following relation types are not used:
+* Universal deprel [clf]() is relevant for Indonesian.
+This label is used in the Indonesian-CSUI treebank but not represented in the Indonesian-PUD.

-  * `clf`
+* The following universal delrel are not represented in both the Indonesian-PUD and Indonesian-CSUI:
   * `dep`
   * `expl`
   * `list`